ggggaaaannnngggg/AdventurePlus/README.md

 How to Install (MultiMC or Prism Launcher):

--Create an instance of Minecraft 1.2.5
+1) Create an instance of Minecraft 1.2.5
--Click add to jar and select the Adventure+ zip.
+2) Click add to jar and select the Adventure+ zip.
--Recommended RAM allocation is 1024 MB.
+3) Recommended RAM allocation is 1024 MB.
--Enjoy!
+4) Enjoy!

 How to Install (Betacraft):